 You can find affordable proofreading services and get the job done, but is your storyline really good enough?

-This type of doubt is what sets many writers back, and they convince themselves that if a publisher does not want their book, that it would be a failure.
+This type of doubt is what sets many writers back, and they convince themselves that if a traditional publisher does not want their book, that it would be a failure.
 This is, of course, a big lie and you can find great success in self-publishing.